 What does the workshop entail?

 Like any other wildlife photography workshop we are at the mercy of both the elements and the vagaries of the wildlife itself.
-The March weekend workshop had poor light at times, was bitterly cold and many of the lagoon birds were sheltering out of sight.
+The March weekend workshop in 2019 had poor light at times, was bitterly cold and many of the lagoon birds were sheltering out of sight.
 That said overnight participants opted to get up early and we found several red squirrels foraging for food in the snow.
-The resulting images were well beyond the expectations of any of us for a March workshop and everyone left the island with some amazing memories and photographs.
+The resulting images were well beyond the expectations of any of us for a March workshop, and everyone left the island with some amazing memories and photographs.
 Workshops generally run like this:

 Day One - We usually take the boat closest to 0940 but you will be informed of the exact time closer to the workshop date.
-I meet you on the mainland and ensure those of you needing permits get them in good time.
+I meet you on the mainland at the jetty and ensure those of you needing permits get them in good time.
 I ask you to be at the jetty in your car 30 minutes before the departure time.
 This lets you drive up to the National Trust pier, unload, pick up a permit, drive back to the parking spaces and walk back in good time.
 I then travel with you on the boat to the island where a member of DWT will meet us with transport to load your equipment into.
 We usually walk together in a group to the villa as it gives us time to get into the pace of the island - and see the odd red squirrel very early on in our stay.
 At the villa you will be introduced to either Luke or Nicki and given an overview of the island and the villa, species of interest and any health and safety information relevant to the workshop.
 I will ask you about your particular skillset and where you see yourself on your photography journey.
 If we have time I'll go through your cameras at the villa otherwise this will be done over at the hides.
 We'll also spend time looking at the exposure triangle, compositional rules and your goals for the workshop.
-The rest of the day will be flexible depending on the weather and the group skill levels but usually involves the morning in the hides followed by lunch and then back out again.
+The rest of the day will be flexible depending on the weather and the group skill levels, but usually involves the morning in the hides followed by lunch and then back out again.
 This is a very effective mix of practical and theoretical with the focus on manual exposure, fieldcraft and photographing moving wildlife.
-We will take regular breaks but those of you staying overnight get the option to photograph the sunset subject to the weather.
+We will take regular breaks, but those of you staying overnight get the option to photograph the sunset subject to the weather.
 There will also be more time in the evening for any further questions you may have and a chance to review the day and another look at your cameras if you think the set up still needs tweaking.

 Day Two - There will be a voluntary dawn start for anyone interested in photographing the sunrise.
 Clearly this can be as early as 0500 on the July workshop so if you are up for this we tend to work until around 0800 then take a good break for breakfast and chat around how the group want the rest of the day to go.
 Day two is very much about revisiting manual mode and getting used to the various dials and buttons that move your shutter, aperture and ISO around.
 This creates what is known as muscle memory and should ensure you become more familiar with how your camera operates and improve your chances of regularly capturing images you are happy with.
 Much like day one we will need to be at the villa by a certain time and again transport should be free to move our kit to the pier for embarking back to the mainland.
 I will accompany you and watch your gear so you can walk to your car without carrying too much.
 You can then drive up to the jetty, return your permit and load up ready for your journey back hopefully with a memory card (or three) full of memorable images and that sense of peace only islands seem able to impart.